jasoncbautista/backboneX/README.md

     (_.———————————————————————————————————————————————————————————————————————————————._)

+# Modified Backbone

+### bindAll is no longer needed, this is automically bound to the current view, model, collection and can be unbound
+for things like objects, or with apply / call.

 Backbone supplies structure to JavaScript-heavy applications by providing models key-value binding and custom events, collections with a rich API of enumerable functions, views with declarative event handling, and connects it all to your existing application over a RESTful JSON interface.

 For Docs, License, Tests, pre-packed downloads, and everything else, really, see: